The Largest Livestock Show and Rodeo In The World to be ‘Cowboy Connected’ by 5 BARS

-HOUSTON, Texas, Mar 06, 2017 (SEND2PRESS NEWSWIRE) -- 5 BARS(R) installed a state-of-the-art carrier-grade Wi-Fi network to ensure the performance required for the crowds of the largest rodeo in the world, The Houston Livestock Show and Rodeo, one of the City of Houston's "signature events."
+HOUSTON, Texas and IRVINE, Calif., March 6, 2017 (SEND2PRESS NEWSWIRE) — 5 BARS® installed a state-of-the-art carrier-grade Wi-Fi network to ensure the performance required for the crowds of the largest rodeo in the world, The Houston Livestock Show and Rodeo, one of the City of Houston’s “signature events.”

 This 20 day long event draws some of the biggest crowds and recording artists in the world.
 Headliners include Luke Bryan, Alan Jackson, Willie Nelson, Alicia Keys and many more.
 The event also features livestock auctions, a carnival and wine competitions.
 With total attendance of over 2 million guests, 5 Bars’ network will be supporting the heavy demand required by the Rodeo participants, fans and hundreds of volunteers.